adigaandyt/Our_Library/README.md

 4- You should see blue underlined text saying 'MongoDB connected....'

+## admin user
+Admin users are set manually in mongodb atlas you can log in the exisitng one with the username and password 'admin'

 ## .env

 .env folder holds the mongodb link and secret key